International Students

 Nature is also an integral part of life in the capital city, Helsinki.
 The city is safe, compact, and located by the sea, combining vibrant urban culture with easy access to green spaces.
 With over 70,000 university students, Helsinki provides a dynamic student environment with diverse leisure opportunities and comprehensive student services.

-Kestora College operates across four campuses within the city, along with 15 additional locations across Finland and internationally, offering a broad and flexible academic environment.
+Kestora University operates across four campuses within the city, along with 15 additional locations across Finland and internationally, offering a broad and flexible academic environment.

 Residence Permits & Insurance